wikinderbear/wikinder-rebase-2025-12-10/Music-notation-on-computers.md

 MusicXML is an interchange format for music scores.
 However, it is too verbose to write by hand.
-MuseScore supports it and is useful in practice.
+MuseScore supports it and is practical.

 LilyPond notation is useful for writing simple scores.
 It is less interchangeable, although python-ly provides limited support for converting to MusicXML.